England: Energy

-The Secretary of State for Digital, Culture, Media and Sport has overall responsibility for tourism, arts and culture, cultural property, heritage and historic environments, libraries, and museums and galleries.
-The Parliamentary Under Secretary of State for Arts, Heritage and Tourism is the minister with responsibility over tourism in England.

-A blue plaque, the oldest historical marker scheme in the world, is a permanent sign installed in a public place in England to commemorate a link between that location and a famous person or event.
-The scheme was the brainchild of politician William Ewart in 1863 and was initiated in 1866.
-It was formally established by the Royal Society of Arts in 1867, and since 1986 has been run by English Heritage.
-In 2011 there were around 1,600 museums in England.
-Entry to most state-supported museums and galleries is free unlike in other countries.

-London is one of the world's most visited cities, regularly taking the top five most visited cities in Europe.
-It is largely considered a global centre of finance, arts and culture.

 Healthcare

 The National Health Service (NHS), is the publicly funded healthcare system responsible for providing the majority of healthcare in the country.
 The NHS began on 5 July 1948, putting into effect the provisions of the National Health Service Act 1946.
-It was based on the findings of the Beveridge Report, prepared by economist and social reformer William Beveridge.
-The NHS is largely funded from general taxation including National Insurance payments, and it provides most of its services free at the point of use, although there are charges for some people for eye tests, dental care, prescriptions and aspects of personal care.
+It was based on the findings of the Beveridge Report, prepared by the economist and social reformer, William Beveridge.
+The NHS is largely funded by general taxation and National Insurance payments; it provides most of its services free at the point of use, although there are charges for some people for eye tests, dental care, prescriptions and aspects of personal care.